devansh-kumar-jha/Blocks-and-Chains/Assignment 5/README.md

 1) - *package.json* - contains information of all Dependencies.
 2) - *package-lock.json* - used for installation of all Dependencies on remote device using npm install command .
 3) - *sample.dat* - file generated for testing of code .
+4) - *block.dat* - file used for mining of the block .

 ##### source codes to be run -
-4) - *mine.js* - this is the main code file which will ask for the input and give the corresponding nonce value and the timestamp as the output.
+5) - *mine.js* - this is the main code file which will ask for the input and give the corresponding nonce value and the timestamp as the output.

 ### EXAMPLES